marieval/100DaysOfCode/README.md

 **Today´s Progress:** I fixed the bug with accepting more commas "." in a number in my _React Calculator_.
 I started the course _The Complete Junior to Senior Web Developer Roadmap (2019)_ - I did the section about _SSH_.

 ### Day 192 - 10.3.2019 (Sun) +
 **Today´s Progress:** I added restriction in possible length of number-input in my _React Calculator_.
-I continued with the course - the section about _Performance: part 1_.
+I continued with the course - finished the section about _Performance: part 1_ and did the section about _React_ (Robofriends-app in React).

+**Thoughts:** Regarding performance, I like the _Above the fold loading_ (importing the stylesheet of only the visible part of the page, the lower part imports later).
+Also, _downloading css according to @media_ is super.

+Tools for performance testing: [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/?hl=cs), [WebPage Test](https://www.webpagetest.org/).